statisticsnorway/klass-subsets-client/README.md

 All the cases are gathered in a single component.
 It should be reviewed and refactored to single flows.

 ### Save a metadata
-The flow initiated by clicking the "Save" button on metadata and `/auth/save?metadata=true` is pushed to the browser's history.
+The flow initiated by clicking the "Save" ("floppy disk") button on metadata and `/auth/save?metadata=true` is pushed to the browser's history.
 If the user is logged in the page will be displayed, and the effects on the component will be fired.
-Otherwise the user will be redirected to login page.
+Otherwise, the user will be redirected to login page.
 If the metadata is never been saved before (no `createdDate` registered), a metadata payload will be generated and passed to the usePOST React custom hook.
-If metadata was saved before, a metadata payload will be generated and passed to the usePUT React custom hook.
+If metadata was saved before, a metadata payload will be generated and passed to the `usePUT` React custom hook.
 While the application is waiting for the server response, the message "Sending metadata to the server" is displayed for users.
 When the server response comes, another effect is fired.
 If the response is successful then the "metadata_sync" action is applied to the internal draft context, and the "Metadata is sent" is displayed to the user.